-Faculty may screen assignments for AI usage through plagiarism-detecting software within the nursing department.
-Suppose AI generation is detected, and the student does not disclose and cite the use of AI.
-In that case, the assignment may be considered plagiarized and subject to the academic integrity policy.
+Within the nursing department, assignments may be screened for AI usage.
+If AI generation is detected and the student does not disclose and cite the use of AI, then the assignment is subject to the academic integrity policy regarding violations of fabrication and forgery for the unauthorized use of generative AI to produce coursework (see ATU Student Handbook).